-- O4 To ensure that development does not have C6 an adverse impact on the ecology of adjoining parks, reserves or other public open space areas. - O5 To ensure that development adjoining open space provides for a continuation and C7 support of native vegetation and habitat areas. - O6 To ensure that development does not impact on the environmental processes of the public land, such as soil erosion, siltation, and the like. - A gate or the like, providing direct access from a private property to the public park or reserve opens inward toward the private property and does not encroach on public land. - For new plantings, 90% of the plants in the landscape design are native species.
-However, where the land adjoins bushland to which State Environmental Planning Policy No 19-Bushland in Urban Areas applies, 100% of the plants are locally occurring native species. - C8 Landscaping provides a diversity of native species and a complexity of habitat through vertical layering.
+- 04 To ensure that development does not have an adverse impact on the ecology of adjoining parks, reserves or other public open space areas. - 05 To ensure that development adjoining open space provides for a continuation and support of native vegetation and habitat areas. - 06 To ensure that development does not impact on the environmental processes of the public land, such as soil erosion, siltation, and the like. - C6 A gate or the like, providing direct access from a private property to the public park or reserve opens inward toward the private property and does not encroach on public land. - C7 For new plantings, 90% of the plants in the landscape design are native species.
+However, where the land a noise bushland to which State Environmental Planning Policy No 19-Bushland in Urban Areas applies, 100% of the plants are locally occurring native species. - Landscaping provides a diversity of native C8 species and a complexity of habitat through vertical layering.
+Repealed by MDCP 2015 Amendmen

-Note: Refer to the DA Guide for suggested vegetation species.
+Note.
+Refer to the DA Guide for suggested vegetation species.